AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

 				 Key: 	Name;
 				 Value: 	confluence-node02-prod-ebs-volume-sdb-opt-mtp

+4. Update the keep alive in AWS
+	- Open AWS Console
+    	- Go to ELB Settings
+    	- Find the Confluence Prod ELB element
+    	- Open health checks
+    	- Change the health check from "/plugins/servlet/samlsso" to "/status"

 ## 4. Perform MySQL database upgrade (50 min)
 **Note**: Make sure the database is not in "backing up" status.
 Within RDS review the status prior to backing up.
 Also, this step is done in parallel with the previous: **Step 3: Backup**